NesterovOI/ukrainian/README.md

 # Ukrainian

-Flutter mobile application for learning Ukrainian language.
+A Flutter application for learning Ukrainian language through interactive lessons and exercises.

 ## Features